bioinformatics-hub-ke/BHKi-Training-Activities/index.md

 The Open Bioinformatics Foundation ([OBF](https://www.open-bio.org)) promotes open source bioinformatics software development and open science in the biological research community.

-The Bioinformatics Hub of Kenya Intiative ([BHKi](https://bhki.org/)) in partnership with OBF organises a three day hybrid (in-person and virtual) event, scheduled in June 14 - 16 2022.
+The Bioinformatics Hub of Kenya Intiative ([BHKi](https://bhki.org/)) in partnership with OBF organises a three day hybrid (in-person and virtual) seminar series event, scheduled in June 14 - 16 2022.

-### Event:
+### BHKi Seminars: Bioinformatics, software engineering and Data Management

-The goal of this event is to create and opportunity to expose or introduce our community to open science, bioinformatics and software research.
+The goal of this seminar series  is to create an opportunity to expose or introduce our community to open science, bioinformatics and software research.
+Enhancing networking and collaboration among our diverse community and other communities.

-_more details added_

 Below is a three-day program of the hybrid event